kon-218/kon-218.github.io/_posts/portfolio/2024-08-04-rep-sampling-for-nea.md

 <h3>Results</h3>

-Representative sampling method within the Nuclear Ensemble Approach was successfully implemented.
+Representative sampling method within the Nuclear Ensemble Approach was successfully implemented in an automated python workflow.

 <ul>
 <li>Significantly reduced computational burden associated with photoabsorption cross-section calculation.
 This allows for the efficient exploration of larger and more complex molecules.</li>
 <li>Spectra calculated using reduced ensemble effectively capture the essential features of the photoabsorption cross-sections.</li>
 <li>Demonstrated robustness across multiple Volatile Organic Compounds.</li>
 </ul>

+Next steps include integrating the sampling method into applications such as Atmospec, to allow more scientists to openly use representative sampling.
 <!--more-->

 <br>